microsoft/DMF/DmfSamples/SwitchBar2/README.md

 the OSR FX2 board and its driver has started.
 In this sample, it is not necessary to start streaming because the Dmf_ContinuousRequestTarget (Child Module of
 Dmf_DeviceInterfaceTarget) has been set to start automatically using this line:
 `moduleConfigDeviceInterfaceTarget.ContinuousRequestTargetModuleConfig.ContinuousRequestTargetMode = ContinuousRequestTarget_Mode_Automatic;`
-Note further, that this eliminates the need for the PreClose callback.
+Note further that this eliminates the need for the PreClose callback.

 ```